ubclaunchpad/forum/README.md

    - Compile `requirements.in` to `requirements.txt` (if pip-compile is available)

 Note: If pip-compile is not found, you'll need to install pip-tools to compile requirements.txt.

+### Experimenting with RAG

+- RAG files are under `core`
+- For sample testing, there is an examples folder with a `main.py` file which you can run `python -m core.example.main`
+  - This will go through `examples/data.json` which holds documents and queries
+  - It will process, tokenize/generate embeddings and store in supabase database
+  - It will then run the queries and generate the results in the `outputs` folder
+    - If you want to experiment with different output prompts, it uses `templates` folder.
+  - It will also include some time and duration information in the output
+  - Lastly it will delete the data from the database (Note: if you are running this multiple times, you may want to comment this out and only to store the data once)